-Springs can wear some lighter-toned warm grays and generally shine in neutral colors like oatmeal and rosy tan.
+Springs generally shine in lighter colors like cream and honey.
 The navy that resonates best with this season is bright navy, as it does not bring the lightness of this palette down whatsoever.
-It’s so bright, that it almost doesn’t look like what we normally think of as navy.
-The best white for a Spring is more of a creamy color, bringing in that warm yellow undertone that defines this palette.

 Summer: cool, light, ethereal

-The Summer palette does contain a few brown shades like taupe and rose brown, but again, they have cool tones and have an extremely soft look to them.
-The “boldest” neutral in this palette is dark chocolate, which is a shared neutral with Winter.
-And as with soft white, soft navy should be the go-to for Summer gals as it is not bold or harsh.
+The Summer palette does contain a few brown shades like taupe and rose brown, but again, they have cool tones and an extremely soft look to them.

 Autumn: warm, earthy, vibrant

 The Autumn palette is muted, deep, and warm.
 As with the Spring palette, all of the colors have a yellow undertone.
 But here, there is a deep quality, differing from the brightness of the Spring colors.
-Autumn neutrals encompass all of those rich browns that leaves take on as the temperature cools down, like mahogany, walnut, and camel.
-Oyster is the most ideal white for Autumns, as it is more creamy than an off-white tone.
+Autumn neutrals encompass all of those rich browns that leaves take on as the temperature cools down, like copper, ganache, and rich chocolate.

-Warm navy really vibes with this palette as it has a particular depth to it, like deep ocean water.
-Warm gray is essentially the only gray that resonates with this season, as grays tend to have cooler qualities to them naturally.
+Marine navy really vibes with this palette as it has a particular depth to it, like deep ocean water.
+Lizard gray is essentially the only gray that resonates with this season, as grays tend to have cooler qualities to them naturally.
 Adding in those yellow tones transforms it into an appropriate neutral for Autumns.

 Winter: cool, brilliant, intense

 The Winter palette is clear, cool, and extreme.
 It ranges from light and bright colors to the darkest tones of gray and black.
-Unlike the whispery quality of Summer, Winter colors often come off as loud and maybe a little intimidating.
+Unlike the whispery quality of Summer, Winter colors often come off as a little intimidating.
 But on a Winter, they have balance and cohesion.

-True white is really the only white that is best for Winters.
-When thinking about neutral colors, gray tones from light to dark are an excellent way to go here, as long as they are not too muted, as with Summer grays.
-Surprisingly, dark browns are a fantastic neutral for this season, especially dark chocolate, which has cooler undertones.
+Grey tones from medium to dark are an excellent way to go here, as long as they are not too muted, as with Summer grays.
+Surprisingly, cocoa brown is a fantastic neutral for this season, as it has the coolest undertone of any brown.

 Mole is more unique neutral, and honestly not seen as much in real life.
 But if you can find it, go for it!
 It is one of my personal favorites.
 It is a perfect balance between these Winter grays and dark browns.
 And as far as navy goes, opt for a deep navy that embodies the cool, deep tones of arctic winter waters.